-Disclaimer: Although the results of actual cases are displayed, Xavier DWI Defense Attorneys cannot represent such results to be indicative of those that may be obtained in any particular case.
+Disclaimer: Although the results of actual cases are displayed, Nave DWI Defense Attorneys cannot represent such results to be indicative of those that may be obtained in any particular case.

 Click on any category below to review related client results.

 People v.
 L.B.
 Our client was charged with Aggravated DWI for having an alleged 0.21 BAC.
 A non-criminal disposition was extremely important as the client was finishing her doctorate in physical therapy and a criminal conviction would likely have prevented her from becoming professionally licensed.
 After negotiations with prosecutors, including the bureau chief of the DWI unit, we were able to have the charge reduced to a non-criminal DWAI by discussing our client’s unique equities and problems with the People’s evidence.